CrawlScript/WebCollector/README.md

 ## Quickstart
-Lets crawl some news from hfut news.This demo prints out the titles and contents extracted from news of hfut news.
+Lets crawl some news from github news.This demo prints out the titles and contents extracted from news of github news.

 ### Automatically Detecting URLs